Nowe uprawnienia Państwowej Inspekcji Pracy od 2026 r. - New powers of the National Labor Inspectorate from 2026

 • audit of civil law contracts and risk identification,

-• recommendations for changes in contracts and cooperation models
+• recommendations for changes in contracts and cooperation models.

 Magdalena Wilkoszewska Director of The Labour Law Department, Attorney-At-Law